uulm-smart-sensing/documentation/Readme.md

     The document explains how to identify and add new features or user stories.
 It describes the process for understanding user requirements, transforming them into specific features or user stories, and integrating them into the development process.

 2. Decisions about adding or removing user stories or features: \
-    The document also covers the decision making behind adding or removing User Stories or Features.
-It explains what factors are considered when evaluating and prioritising requirements and how decisions are made to make the best use of project scope and resources.
+    The document also covers the decision making behind adding or removing user stories or features.
+It explains what factors are considered when evaluating and prioritizing requirements and how decisions are made to make the best use of project scope and resources.

 For more information on requirements engineering, see the [requirements engineering document](./Requirements%20Engineering/re_doc.pdf).